eylvisaker/DeferredRenderingDemo/README.md

 ## Building

-After checking out to code, you will need to run `git submodule update` in both the root folder and the MonoGame folder.
+After checking out to code, you will need to run to following command to pull the
+dependencies:

+* `git submodule update --init --recursive`

 It should build after that in Visual Studio 2019.
 I have not tested whether this builds on non-Windows operating systems or older versions of Visual Studio yet.